hughjonesd/huxtable/cran-comments.md

 This is an update with a trivial test fix for an updated version of broom, now on CRAN.

+R CMD check generates a warning.
+As explained below, this is a false positive.
+(The same warning was seen for the previous version, and it was accepted by the CRAN team as a false positive.)

 ## Test environments